 So, after sketching the variants and discussing them with the customer, the designer brought out the first version of the pre-scrolled part of the page designed in general flat stylistic with relatively neutral color scheme including some bright details.
 The testimonials were offered to slide onto the screen one after the other.

-The first version of the pre-scroll area with neutral color palette
+The first version of the pre-scroll area with a neutral color palette

-The customer liked general concept and layout of the first part of the page but wanted some alterations with the color scheme to make it brighter and catchier.
+The customer liked the general concept and layout of the first part of the page but wanted some alterations with the color scheme to make it brighter and catchier.
 Working out this wish the designer developed the other version.

 The second version using a brighter color scheme